-Annual fee can vary depending upon the type of the credit card like Silver card, Gold card, Platinum card, or Titanium Card.
+Annual fee can vary depending upon the type of credit cards like Silver card, Gold card, Platinum card, or Titanium Card.
 Better the features, more the annual fee charged by the banks.

 Ways to avoid annual and renewal fee

-- Every bank offers some basic credit cards that attract zero annual fee.
+- Every bank offers some basic credit cards that attract zero annual fees.
 You can opt for these cards.
 However, these cards offer only basic benefits.

 - Check the annual fee waiver clause.
-Many premium credit cards like HDFC Regalia offer annual fee waiver benefit upon crossing a certain threshold in annual spends.
+Many premium credit cards like HDFC Regalia offer annual fee waivers benefit upon crossing a certain threshold in annual spending.
 Choose a credit card after comparing your expected annual spend with the fee waiver clause limit.

 - If you have to select a credit card that comes with an annual fee (and without a waiver clause), just ask the customer care to waive off the annual fee.
 If you are a valuable customer to the bank, they would certainly do so.
 Many times this trick does work.

-- Many banks offer different types of savings account for their customers.
-Since most of us apply for a credit card at the time of opening a savings bank account, opt for a savings account that comes with zero annual and renewal fees.
+- Many banks offer different types of savings accounts for their customers.
+Since most of us apply for a credit card at the time of opening a savings bank account, opt for a savings account that offers a credit card with zero annual and renewal fees.